cjohansen/cjohansen-no/resources/fermentations/2019-05-23-single-hop-citra.md

 - 42g Citra dry hops

 **IBU**: ~35
-**OG**: 1.055
+**OG**: 1.053
 **FG**: 1.012
-**ABV**: 5.6%
+**ABV**: 5.4%

-## Bottling
+## 2019-06-02: Bottling

-Bottled with 6g/l sucrose, dosed in individual bottles with a syringe.
+Bottled with left-over wort from the boil, dosed in individual bottles with a syringe at 41ml per 500ml bottle.
 Beer turned out great, should've made a full batch of the stuff.